StreamFab Netflix Downloader

 Even if you haven’t watched a single second, most titles expire 30 days after you download them.
 That’s right—Netflix will quietly wipe them away like they were never there.

 And if you do hit play?
-That starts a second timer: you usually get 48 hours to finish watching before the file locks up.
+That starts a second timer: you usually get 48 hours (though some titles allow up to 7 days) to finish watching before the file locks up.

 So if you start an episode before bed and forget to finish it, it might already be gone by the time your next flight takes off.
 In practice, the safest move is to plan around Netflix’s expiration windows—download closer to your trip, and try to finish started titles within the viewing window.